HassanSajjad-302/HMake/README.md

 This depends, depends on reception.

-If you maintain the build of a mega-project, and want to benefit from the faster compilation with C++20 header-units, I am very interested in collaboration.
+If you maintain the build of a mega-project, and want to compile your software 10x faster today,
+I am very interested in collaboration.
+Minimal source-code changes will be needed.
 If you just need help related to any aspect of HMake or have any opinion to share, Please feel free to approach me.

 ## Support

-I have been working on this project, for close to three years.
+I have been working on this project, for close to 4 years.
 Please consider donating.
 Contact me here if you want to donate hassan.sajjad069@gmail.com, or you can donate to me through Patreon.
 Thanks.